 I need ways to dislodge my thinking out of that rut.
 I need to get access to different points of view.
 There’s one meta-trick, but here are 5 different ways to apply it:

-I’ve been unit testing view controllers for as long as I’ve worked in iOS.
+I’ve been unit testing view controllers since I started iOS back in 2010.
 My old Objective-C screencast How to Do UIViewController TDD is for folks who want to do TDD, but couldn’t figure out how in a programming model centered around view controllers.

 But for every person who wants to know how, there are others who question the whole idea.
 They wonder if unit testing view controllers is worth it at all.
 So this time let’s skip the “how” and focus on the “why”.